ekala-project/eka/adrs/0004-publish-command.md

 **Key Responsibilities:**

 - **State Validation:** The `GitPublisher`'s `build` method validates the Git repository's state, ensuring that the specified revision exists and that all atom manifests are well-formed.
-- **Temporal Conflict Resolution:** To prevent ambiguity, the `publish` command enforces that no two atoms within the same commit (the same point in history) can share the same `atom.tag`.
+- **Temporal Conflict Resolution:** To prevent ambiguity, the `publish` command enforces that no two atoms within the same commit (the same point in history) can share the same `package.label`.
 This ensures that every atom has a unique, calculable cryptographic ID.
 - **Remote Atom Discovery:** Before publishing, the `GitPublisher` queries the remote repository for a list of existing atoms.
 This allows it to safely skip atoms that have already been published, preventing accidental overwrites and unnecessary network traffic.
 - **Atom Commit Generation:** For each atom, the `GitPublisher` creates a new, detached commit.
 This commit points to the exact same tree object as the source commit, meaning there is no copying of actual source files (blobs) or trees.
 It is simply a new, lightweight reference to pre-existing Git objects.
 The commit message is augmented with metadata, and the timestamp is held constant to ensure that the commit hash is fully reproducible.
 - **Git Reference Management:** The `GitPublisher` creates a set of Git references for each published atom, which serve as the public interface to the atom store.